antoinevanandruel-bioingenieur/antoinevanandruel-bioingenieur/README.md

-# Hi, I'm a Bioengineer & I hope future Data Specialist 👋
+# Hi, I'm a Bioengineer 👋

 Welcome to my portfolio!
 I specialize in bridging the gap between complex bioprocess data, pharmaceutical compliance, and statistical analysis.